rudyoyen/questions/starSearch/solution/README.md

 	      ...
 	    };

-2. Stars MovieId Map - As we parse the data from the file, we also create an object to store each star's movies that they have appeared in using the movieIds.
+2. Stars MovieId Map - As we parse the data from the file, we also create an object to store each star's movies using the movieId.
 So the stars movieID map will look like:

 		starsMovieIds = {
 		  "George Clooney": [0],